uribench/software-engineering-handbook/Guides/Continuous Improvement/Rewrite Or Refactor.md

 But what does "legacy software" mean?
 I personally like a definition from Michael Feathers: "legacy code is code without tests" (author of ["Working Effectively with Legacy Code"][2]).
 As a consequence, the current product, is not legacy software as long as it has tests.
 And therefore new source code, just written some days ago is legacy, if it has no tests.
 As discussed further on this article, the current product is the place where all the business value is currently implemented.
 It can be seen as the business treasure chamber.
 Often there is the assumption that "exiting new things" cannot be integrated into old software.
-I think quite the opposite is true; with tests in place (and/or a good modularized architecture), it is possible to do refactorings to address also fairly major architectural changes without throwing away the code.
+I think quite the opposite is true; with tests in place (and/or a good modularized architecture), it is possible to do refactoring to address also fairly major architectural changes without throwing away the code.

 The authors of the book are not discussing about small services (e.g. micro services) or tools within one product, where rewriting may be the right option, but instead refer to complete re-architecting and rewriting a complex software product.
 They reference the well-known article ["Things You Should Never Do, Part I"][3] from Joel Spolsky.
 In his article, Joel also argues against rewrite and mentions Netscape as a negative example.
 They went out of business because they decided to rewrite the browser engine from scratch.
 While this took years to finish, they neglected their working product.